TAX COLLECTION

 Tax Title (Deed)

 If property is not redeemed from a tax sale within the twelve month redemption period, the Tax Collector shall as soon as possible, issue a tax deed to the successful bidder or their grantee.
 When your Tax Deed is ready, you will receive notification by mail that your deed is ready to be picked up and recorded.
-You will also receive a duplicate of the current year tax notice that you will be given 30 days to pay without occurring penalties.
+You will also receive a duplicate of the current year tax notice that you will be given 30 days to pay without incurring penalties.

 If you receive a Tax Sale Title or Tax Deed to a property, you will be responsible for title search and deed preparation fees, payable at the time you receive your tax deed.
 You are also responsible for the fees associated with recording your deed in the Register of Deeds office, 12-51-130.